Provision OKE on Oracle Cloud - Step by Step Guide

 Section titled “Troubleshooting First Deploy”Applications Stuck in Unknown/OutOfSync

-Section titled “Applications Stuck in Unknown/OutOfSync”If ArgoCD applications remain in Unknown status after initial deploy:
+Section titled “Applications Stuck in Unknown/OutOfSync”If ArgoCD applications remain in Unknown status after initial deploy, force a hard refresh:

 Section titled “HTTPS Verification”After all applications are synced, verify HTTPS works: